 Italian Fresh Asparagus Frittata, a light and healthy brunch idea.
 Made with fresh asparagus, chopped onions and delicious spices.
 An Asparagus Frittata makes the perfect no meat meal everyone will enjoy!

-- 5 medium asparagus chopped
+- 9-10 medium asparagus (cleaned and chopped)

 - 1/2 onion chopped

-- 1/4 teaspoon salt 1 gram
+- 1/4 teaspoon salt

-- 1/2 teaspoon dried parsley 1/4 gram
+- 1/2 teaspoon dried parsley

-- 1/2 cup water 120 grams
+- 1/2 cup water (120 grams)

-- In a small bowl add eggs and beat well with a fork (this should be done just before adding to the asparagus mixture).
-Add egg mixture, and with a wooden spoon mix egg with asparagus mixture to combine.
+- In a small bowl add the eggs and beat well with a fork (this should be done just before adding to the asparagus mixture).
+Add egg mixture to the hot asparagus mixture, and with a wooden spoon mix to combine.
 Let cook for approximately 10 minutes (moving the frying pan back and forth to make sure the egg doesn't stick, or cheat like I did and with a plastic spatula carefully lift frittata on all sides and underneath to unstick).
 Using a large dish place it over the frying pan and flip the frittata onto the plate

 - Drizzle a little olive oil onto the frying pan and slide the frittata back into the frying pan, cook for approximately another 10 minutes.
 Serve immediately.
+Enjoy!